Girls for Gender Equity: New York’s New Abolitionists

-On May 23, 2013, Joanne Smith was honored by becoming one of New York’s New Abolitionists for her support fighting against human trafficking.
+On May 23, 2013, Joanne Smith was recognized by becoming one of New York’s New Abolitionists for her support fighting against human trafficking.

 Grio Award

-In 2013, GGE's Community Organizer Nefertiti Martin, and Youth Organizer Emily Carpenter were honored by being included on the 4th annual Grio Top 100 African American History Makers list for “embodying the best attributes of their generation: creativity, fearlessness, and a powerful belief that each individual can change the world.
+In 2013, GGE's Community Organizer Nefertiti Martin, and Youth Organizer Emily Carpenter were recognized by being included in the 4th annual Grio Top 100 African American History Makers list for “embodying the notable traits of their generation: creativity, fearlessness, and a powerful belief that each individual can change the world.
 Nefertiti has practiced her activism as a member of a number of organizations, including FIERCE, the Hetrick-Martin Institute, In the Life Media, the Lesbian Cancer Initiative and Theatre Askew Youth Performance Experience, as well as Girls for Gender Equity.”

 The New York Women’s Foundation Neighborhood Leadership Award

-On October 16, 2012, The New York Women’s Foundation honored Smith with a Neighborhood Leadership Award.
+On October 16, 2012, The New York Women’s Foundation recognized Smith with a Neighborhood Leadership Award.

 The French-American Foundation Young Leaders Program

-In 2012, Smith was honored by The French American Foundation's Young Leaders Program for her work.
+In 2012, Smith was recognized by The French American Foundation's Young Leaders Program for her work.